 With this function, the law expresses or establishes public power (the state).

 Law also structures and controls the exercise of power.
-It is the law that puts in place the organs of the public power and sets the limits on the same.
+It is the law that puts in place the organs of public power and sets the limits on the same.

 Law plays the role of recognizing basic human rights and sets the duties of the people in the societies they live.